breadboardengineer1234/QuickNet/docs/installation.md

 The easiest way to install QuickNet is to download the latest release here: [Download](https://github.com/breadboardengineer1234/QuickNet/releases)

 ## Option 2
 Copy the [source code](https://github.com/breadboardengineer1234/QuickNet/tree/main/src) into your project.
-Note with this method you must resolve the paths manually.
+With this method you have to resolve the paths manually.